-- 1 small onion, minced
+- 1 sweet, white, or yellow onion, , minced

 - 1 medium apple, peeled and diced; Macintosh, Honeycrisp, or any firm variety are excellent

 - If using kielbasa, you can skip this step and instead cut the sausages lengthwise and then crosswise into half-moon shapes about 1 inch thick.

-In a large Dutch oven or slow cooker, combine all ingredients, including any brine in the bags of sauerkraut.
+- Nestle the roast and/or stir the kielbasa into the sauerkraut and assess how much liquid is in the pan.
 You may need to add up to 2 cups water if your kraut is fairly dry.

 - If using a Dutch oven, bring to a boil and then lower to a simmer, cooking low and slow for 3-4 hours.
-If using a slow cooker, cook on high for 6 hours.
-The kielbasa will have darkened significantly and the pork will be fork-tender and falling off the bone or separating from the fat.
+If using a slow cooker, cook on high for 6 hours or low for 8 hours.

 - Shred the pork into bite-sized pieces and discard any large chunks of fat.